scrabbletank/farhome-rules/rulesdoc.md

 #### Magic Sight
 *Requires proficiency in arcana*

 You can see the faint traces of magic around you.
-You may use your arcana roll when making perception checks.
+You may use your arcana when making perception challenges.
 When you do you detect a faint outline of any magical trap or effect within 6 tiles.

 #### Mana Font
 *Requires 2 Intelligence, 5th Level*